-Firstly, "the United States urgently needs to embrace greater ambition on an epic scale to meet the scope of this challenge" and "that our environment and our economy are completely and totally connected."
+Firstly "the United States urgently needs to embrace greater ambition on an epic scale to meet the scope of this challenge" and "that our environment and our economy are completely and totally connected".
 Furthermore, Biden states that the Deal is an "opportunity to revitalize the U.S. energy sector and boost growth economy-wide."
-Although seemingly earnest, this does not provide any specific legislative commitment - we simply have to trust Biden that he will put the climate first, but at this time of Covid economic insecurity, what is to prove that green investment will remain the top priority for stimulus money?
+Although seemingly earnest, this does not provide any specific legislative commitment - we simply have to trust Biden that he will put the climate first, but at this time where Covid economic insecurity runs rampant, what is to suggest that green investment will remain the top priority for stimulus money?
 Can the Deal also be used to tackle poverty, income inequality, and racial disparities?
-Will he be able to pass any climate legislation in a potentially republican senate, or will every motion be an uphill battle for non-partisan cooperation, because of republican ties to 'Big Oil?'
+Will he be able to pass any climate legislation in a potentially republican senate, or will every motion be an uphill battle for non-partisan cooperation, because of many republican ties and commitments to 'Big Oil?'